 Challenges with motivation

-Motivation is being able to work on a job on your own terms, set goals to achieve and gain success by achieving them.
-Now, small words here matter: own terms, goals, and success.
+Motivation is being able to work on a job on your terms, set goals to achieve and gain success by meeting them.
+Now, small words here matter own terms, goals, and progress.
 How can a business owner screw this up?

-On goals-setting, the purpose is super important for everyone.
-Communicating a clear purpose to your employees is vital for the company.
+On goals-setting, the purpose is super essential for everyone.
+Communicating a clear intention to your employees is vital for the company.
 The more transparent your business, the easier will be for every employee to relate to.
-They see the company’s goals and they can integrate those goals into their own plans.
-Everyone needs a purpose to stay motivated, so share the business goals publicly and help your employees to identify their own goals.
+They see the company’s goals, and they can integrate those goals into their plans.
+Everyone needs a purpose to stay motivated, so share the business goals publicly and help your employees to identify their personal goals.

 Challenges with integration

 First day in office?
 Depending on the size of the company, but that first day or even days are spent in the same way for everyone.
-Getting familiar with new faces, new tools, new setups, new goals and new atmosphere.
-It is the same with remote work and distributed businesses, except that the things that occur in an office naturally, don’t happen online much.
-So again, being proactive and setting up very clear processes on onboarding a new employee or even a new client, is crucial for a distributed business.
+Getting familiar with new faces, new tools, new setups, new goals, and original atmosphere.
+It is the same with remote work and distributed businesses, except that the things that occur in an office don’t happen online much.
+So again, being proactive and setting up apparent processes on onboarding a new employee or even a new client, is crucial for a distributed business.